 9th Cycle of the EU Youth Dialogue

-Call for a European Facilitator for the EU Youth Conference from 24-26 January 2022 in Strasbourg in the context of the 9th Cycle of the EU Youth Dialogue during the Trio Presidency of France, Czech Republic and Sweden.
+Call for a European Facilitator in the context of the 9th Cycle of the EU Youth Dialogue during the Trio Presidency of France, Czech Republic and Sweden for the three EU Youth Conference :

+from 24-26 January 2022 in Strasbourg ;

+from 11 to 13 July 2022 in Prague ;

+in March 2023 in Sweden.

 - Please note.
-This call focuses on the French EU Youth Conference.
+This call focuses on the French EU Youth Conference (EUYC).
 However, when applying you are expected to commit yourself for the EU Youth Conferences and additional preparatory meetings for a period of about 18 months (the 9th Cycle of the EU Youth Dialogue covers the period from January 2022 to June 2023).

+It is possible that the conferences will take place in an online format, so it is important that the facilitator can also work online.

 - DEADLINE FOR APPLICATIONS: 30 November 2021 at 23:59.